 As is nearly always the case online, the comments below the videos told a slightly different story, and showed a level of discontent among designers and developers working at the industry’s coal face.
-They were not having the same seamless experience of collaboration as the folks who appeared onscreen—for whom cross-disciplinary teams and design sprints seemed to be the norm.
+They were not having the same seamless experience with design collaboration tools as the folks who appeared onscreen—for whom cross-disciplinary teams and design sprints seemed to be the norm.
 “What I would give to have a designer actually listen to me,” said one.
 “I think it’s refreshing to see there’s actually teams out there that collaborate.
 I’ve rarely been in that situation and it’s become very frustrating to the point of wanting to do something else with my life.”
 Bummer.

 Is it really “us vs. them?”

 In many ways, the problem of interdisciplinary collaboration has to do with a misconception of who designers and developers really are and what they do all day.
 “I think the perception of designers is that they are very creative people that work in abstract and fluffy ways—the kind of classic art student stereotype,” says freelance digital designer Myles Palmer.
 “It’s the opposite for developers.
 They’re seen as geeks, they’re nerds, they’re super serious people that are wired a certain way.
 A lot gets made of this false distinction and when they then work with each other, people think it’s like bringing polar opposites together.
 But it’s just nonsense.”